Joseph-M-Cook/Pinecone-OpenAI-Sample/README.md

 # Pinecone-OpenAI-Sample
 This script showcases how to interact with the GPT-4 model from OpenAI and the Pinecone API using C#.
-It offers practical examples of integrating with these APIs to generate GPT-4 responses based on user prompts and use the OpenAI Embeddings Model for accurate vector embeddings through the Pinecone API.
+It offers a practical example of integrating with these APIs to generate GPT-4 responses based on user prompts and uses the OpenAI Embeddings Model for accurate vector embeddings through the Pinecone API.

 ## Features
 - Uses OpenAI's GPT-4 model